Observability and traces

 |---|---|---|

-TRACE_EVAL_POLL_INTERVAL_SECS | 30 | How often the poller checks for new dispatch candidates |
+INBOX_POLL_INTERVAL_SECS | 10 | How often the inbox worker checks for new commit events |

-Same data, two pipelines
+Same data, unified evaluation

 For Delta Lake schema details and compaction internals, see Storage architecture.